GoogleCloudPlatform/java-repo-tools/RELEASING.md

 * checkstyle-config/pom.xml (one)
 * test/pom.xml (one)

-PR changes to master, and once accepted use `git pull` update the master branch locally.
+PR changes to main, and once accepted use `git pull` update the main branch locally.

 Don't forget to specify a release tag on Github once your PR is accepted.